banting-7200/Genesis/README.md

 - Try to keep systems and commands seperated
 - Follow the code style

+## CAN Devices

+01: Pneumatics Controller
+02: Power distribution board
+03: CAN Spark MAX

 Look in TODO.md for an updated list of things I'd like to get done before competition season starts.